aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/README.md

 ii.
 Replace the SOURCE_BUCKET variable placeholder with the SourceBucketName parameter value chosen\
 iii.
 Replace the TEMPLATE_NAME variable placeholder with the desired CloudFormation template to be tested (e.g. 00-master-ohdsi.yaml)\
 iv.
 Replace the TOPIC_ARN variable placeholder with the ARN for the created SNS topic\
 v.
-Replace the USER secrets-manager placeholder values with the secret name and username key you created in step 1.\
+Replace the USER secrets-manager placeholder values with the secret name and username key you created in step 1 (eg. secret-name:userkey).\
 vi.
 Replace the PASSW secrets-manager placeholder values with the secret name and password key you created in step 1.\
 vii.
 Replace the REGION and/or EB_ENDPOINT to match the test scenario parameters you entered for the taskcat.yml